What is Cheque and its Types

 - no such account this happens when the account number is printed and the account number is printed and account number written by hand illegible.

-- amount in protective crossing incorrect.
+- the amount of protective crossing incorrect.

-- amount in protective crossing required /illegible
+- the amount of protective crossing required /illegible

 - bank / Branch booked.